amitadate/amitadate.github.io/_pages/projects.md

 * **Seminar In Statistical Language Modeling Course Project**

   The course led me to read and summarize 40 selective papers that are popular contributed to Statistical language modeling.
-As the course project for this course i read and analyzed text to speech model and built one from Scratch.
+As the course project for this course i read and analyzed text to image model and built one from Scratch.
 This course also gave me a better understanding of the attention mechanism and the behind the scenes workings of transformers.

   Link : [repo](https://github.com/amitadate/GAN-2-Vec-Language-Modeling)